polymerdao/monomer/doc/docs/learn/create-an-app-with-monomer.md

 cannot be parsed as a `uint64`.
 :::

-This will create a new directory in `~/.rollchain/config` with the necessary application configuration files.
+This will create a new directory in `~/.rollchain` with the necessary application configuration files in `~/.rollchain/config`.
 For the sake of this tutorial, we **must tweak the generated `genesis.json` file** slightly.
 1. Update the `chain_id` parameter to a numeric value.
 2. Include `x/testmodule` in `app_state` so it can be loaded at genesis.